• Skip to primary navigation

 1. Credit Cards

-One of the primary vehicles for B2B payments is through a credit card.
+A credit card is one of the primary vehicles for B2B payments.
 They provide a convenient and inexpensive way to facilitate transactions and float cash.
 In addition, card payments can be easily tracked at month-end with an electronic or paper statement.

-To avoid cybercrime, credit card issuers offer numbers with a one-time-use.
+To avoid cybercrime, credit card issuers offer numbers for a one-time use.
 This helps to avoid fraud as, after the first transaction, the number becomes null and void.
 These virtual credit cards are typically attached to a regular credit card number in your account, which means all transactions appear on a single statement at the end of the billing cycle.

 2. ACH Payments (Automated Clearing House)

-ACH, which stands for Automated Clearing House, is another form of B2B digital payments that is faster and more efficient than hard-copy methods.
+ACH, which stands for Automated Clearing House, is another form of B2B digital payment that’s faster and more efficient than hard-copy methods.
 This type of transaction moves electronically from one entity to another using a routing number and bank accounts.
-Because they are so simple, ACH payments work great for B2B recurring payments.
+Because they’re so simple, ACH payments work great for B2B recurring payments.

 Many organizations use ACH because it’s cost-effective.
 In fact, some financial institutions charge nothing at all and push this form of transaction over paper checks.

 ACH payments are a good way to manage cash flow and settle accounts.
 That’s because these payments are easier to track and appear on the month-end statement.
-ACH payments can also integrate into a company’s enterprise resource planning (ERP) system and other applications.
+ACH payments can also integrate into a company’s enterprise resource planning (ERP) system and other applications as they are a form of EFT (electronic file transfer).

 It should be noted, however, that Automated Clearing House is a U.S. institution that can only be used within America.
-Additionally, there is a daily cut-off time for ACH payments.
+Additionally, there’s a daily cut-off time for ACH payments.
 This is because transactions are conducted in multiple batches throughout the day.
 If you miss this time frame, a business must wait until the next day to send it out.
+Click here for more on batch payment processing.

 3. Wire Transfers

-If a business needs to send an international payment, wire transfers are the way to go.
+International wire transfers are an option for businesses that make global payments.
 Once the funds land in the receiving account, they become available immediately.
 Unlike ACH, the batch system is not used for wire transfers and has a faster turnaround time.

 Companies that are looking for a quick transfer find wire payments to have the best terms and timing.
 However, some wire transfers still have a daily cut-off time.